maybebyte/anthesis/domain-sift.md

 ```

 NOTE: `rpz.home.arpa` serves as an example.
 The name entry may be
 different in your case.
-In a local area network (LAN) where Unbound
+In a Local Area Network (LAN) where Unbound runs
-runs on the gateway/router, make sure that a `local-data` entry exists
+on the gateway/router, make sure that a `local-data` entry exists
 somewhere so that the name you chose resolves.
 Something like this
 should work: